 2mota launched at MTAiQ innovation hub

-2mota, the unique online booking platform and business marketplace developed in partnership with MTA Queensland, its members and industry, was officially launched in November at an event at the MTAiQ Innovation Hub.
+2mota, the unique online business marketplace developed in partnership with MTA Queensland, its members and industry, was officially launched in November at an event at the MTAiQ Innovation Hub.

-It marks a major push by MTA Queensland – which has invested in the platform – to provide members and the wider industry with an avenue to enter the digital economy and create a presence online, have access to new customers, become part of a community of businesses, and increase revenue and profit.
+It marks a major push by MTA Queensland – which has invested in the platform – to provide members and the wider industry with an avenue to enter the digital economy and create a presence online, become part of a community of businesses, and increase revenue and profit.

 As a partner in the Australian government’s Small Business Digital Champion Project, MTA Queensland committed to promoting the benefits of ‘going digital’ to members and the 2mota platform forms part of the Association’s involvement in creating a suite of digital projects aimed at assisting industry.
 These include social media workshops, online resources, and delivering advice on technology trends and adoption and all manner of other topics relevant to business becoming engaged in the digital world.

-2mota is a portal where business can engage with consumers looking for service, repair or maintenance work for their vehicles.
-However, this business-to-consumer marketplace is just one aspect of the platform.
-2mota also features a business-to-business marketplace – a feature that offers a unique opportunity for businesses to not only access a pool of sub-contractors, but also hire and share tools and other assets, including space, from and with other workshops.
-Together, the two marketplaces work to help businesses become more efficient and productive, offering a secure way to collaborate, to generate more business, and get online without the need for price wars and undercutting.
+2mota is a portal that offers a unique opportunity for businesses to not only access a pool of sub-contractors, but also hire and share tools and other assets, including space, from and with other workshops.
+This marketplace work to help businesses become more efficient and productive, offering a secure way to collaborate, to generate more business, and get online without the need for price wars and undercutting.
 And it’s all in one, easy-to-use platform.

 Industry was consulted extensively during the development of the 2mota platform and the feedback to the concept, and the detailed discussions with business owners who have decades of working in the industry, has ensured the platform delivers features and an experience that was sought after by automotive businesses.